-- PIRSA Fisheries and Aquaculture assess licence applications in a manner that ensures regulatory responsibilities for ESD under the Act are maintained. - Referrals that are sent to the Environment Protection Authority (EPA) for approval, as legislated under the Act, contain accurate and adequate information to enable EPA staff to make a timely assessment of applications. - Ensure accurate and adequate information is detailed in ESD assessment reports to enable compliance with other government agency policies and legislation and as part of the ESD, and ensure the concerns of key industry members, relevant government agency staff and interested stakeholders, including the community from public notification are addressed. - Ensure information provided to the Department of Environment and Water (DEW) is accurate and adequate for DEW staff to make a timely assessment of aquaculture licence applications in light of the requirements of the Coast Protection Act 1972, National Parks and Wildlife Act 1972, Crown Land Management Act 2009, Heritage Places Act 1993 and Wilderness Protection Act 1992. - Ensure ESDs are assessed for any aquatic biosecurity risks including threats to established industry and wild stocks of aquatic animals (refer Program 7: Environmental Monitoring and Management for ESD assessment development and Program 2: Aquaculture Leasing and Licensing for ESD implementation).
+- PIRSA Fisheries and Aquaculture will assess licence applications in a manner that ensures regulatory responsibilities for ESD under the Act are maintained. - Referrals that are sent to the Environment Protection Authority (EPA) for approval, as legislated under the Act, contain accurate and adequate information to enable EPA staff to make a timely assessment of applications. - Ensure accurate and adequate information is detailed in ESD assessment reports to enable compliance with other government agency policies and legislation and as part of ESD, and ensure the concerns of key industry members, relevant government agency staff and interested stakeholders, including the community from public notification are addressed. - Produce public submission response documents that clearly address community concerns, where applicable. - Ensure information provided to the Department of Environment and Water (DEW) is accurate and adequate for DEW staff to make a timely assessment of aquaculture licence applications in light of the requirements of the Coast Protection Act 1972, Marine Parks Act 2007, National Parks and Wildlife Act 1972, Crown Land Management Act 2009, Heritage Places Act 1993, Historic Shipwrecks Act 1981 and Wilderness Protection Act 1992. - Ensure accurate and adequate information is provided to the State Commission Assessment Panel (SCAP) to make a timely assessment of aquaculture licence applications in light of the requirements of the Development Act 1993. - Ensure ESDs are assessed for any aquatic biosecurity risks including threats to established industry and wild stocks of aquatic animals (refer Program 7: Environmental Monitoring and Management for ESD assessment development and Program 2: Aquaculture Leasing and Licensing for ESD implementation). - Ensure accurate and adequate information is provided to DPTI to ensure concurrence for the proposal is obtained where appropriate in conjunction with the Harbours and Navigation Act 1993.